Immersive, Interactive Museum Experiences Are Here to Stay

 For example, Target was forced to place protective plastic sheets over their self-checkout locations because cleaning spray couldn’t be directly sprayed onto the device.
 And museums now must have hand sanitizer stations splattered across exhibits to provide the opportunity to cleanse after every interaction.

 Thankfully, there are new and better ways for customers to interact than touchscreens.

-In fact, museums across the globe are increasingly tossing out their touchscreens and hand sanitizer stations in favor of “touchless” technology.
+In fact, museums across the globe are increasingly tossing out their touchscreens and hand sanitizer stations in favor of “touchless” immersive and interactive technology.

 (OK… the hand sanitizer stations are going to stick around for a while).

-But a multitude of touchless technologies have come into existence that are both affordable and accessible—and with these, museums can create interesting, memorable and fun experiences built for a post-pandemic world.
+But a multitude of immersive and interactive technologies have come into existence that are both affordable and accessible—and with these, museums can create interesting, memorable and fun experiences built for a post-pandemic world.

 For example, the Ultraleap

 The Ultraleap is a small device in the shape of a bar, roughly the size of an Almond Joy, that can be used to track your hands without the need to touch anything.
 Interacting with digital elements is seamless and easy, and the device is small enough to hide almost anywhere.